tobysdesign/ClearTab/README.md

 ### Features

 - Replaces your new tab page with the Bye dashboard
-- Quick access to notes, tasks, and meetings from the extension popup
+- Quick access to notes, tasks, and meetings from the extension
 - Works offline with data sync when online
 - Seamless integration with the web version